MeeraSharma/EE-1/docs/index.md

 Heating Load | Relative Compactness, Surface Area, Wall Area, Overall Height, Glazing Area | 0.91 |0.91 Cooling Load |  Relative Compactness, Surface Area, Wall Area, Overall Height, Glazing Area | 0.89 |0.89

+The R-squared values obtained are the same as that obtained from multivariate regression.
+0.91 and 0.89 are pretty good values and suggest that basic linear regression might be enough to understand the dependencies of Heating and Cooling Loads on the explanatory variables.
+However, to avoid running the risk of being too optimistic, we will use some state-of-the-art machine learning tools to build a robust model.

 # Feature Extraction
 ## Stepwise Linear Regressio